trey-rosius/ukuaji-scheduledPosts-/docs/access_patterns.md

 Scheduler.
 The Eventbridge Scheduler triggers a lambda function once the schedule day/time has arrived.
 This function is responsible for uploading the post to the user social media platforms.

+## Prompt Templates

+To facilitate content creation and give users ideas on prompt types, `ukuaji` has a list of `prompt templates` which can be dynamically updated to incorporate more templates.
+Users can remix the templates to suit their use cases.

+## Subscriptions

+Because we plan to monetize this service, i started working on a subscription service for the platform.
+Currently, admins can create/update subscriptions and users can subscribe.
+Currently there's no payment gateway attached.